The Project Management Course for health AND SOCIAL SERVICES

 Study practical and effective management techniques for the successful execution of any project

 Learn project management skills within a purely health focused, people centered context

 Benefit from joining a class that is 100% health driven –an inter-professional, determinants of health focused class

 Why attend this Course?

 Broadly, organizations, agencies, governments involved in health and its determinants have seen an explosion of demand for services or growth over the last few decades.
-As a result, addressing health issues and/or health care have become one of the fastest growing industries.
+As a result, addressing health issues and/or health care has become one of the fastest growing industries.
 The sector has found itself managing this steady and unrelenting growth, and taking on more and more projects.

-Project Management is increasingly seen as a tool to support successful delivery organizational strategy and meet stakeholder commitments.
+Project Management is increasingly seen as a tool to support successful delivery of organizational strategy and meet stakeholder commitments.
 Health driven projects can be challenging and in many cases non-linear and complex – You may be working with regulatory requirements, limited resources, smaller budgets with many internal and external accountabilities, numerous stakeholders, high risk, a complex planning process, plus blending administrative/management, technical and clinical staff who bring different perspectives and agendas to the project.

 The 3-day Project Management Course for Health Care teaches you how to plan, execute, and deliver on Health Care projects on time and on budget.